-Let us consider an example, a call center must have a target number of callers it deals every month, and it must maintain that.
-A supplies firm needs to fulfill all its customer’s orders and follow a set of regulations every month.
+Let us consider an example, a call center must have a target number of callers it deals with every month, and it must maintain that.
+A supply firm needs to fulfill all its customer’s orders and follow a set of regulations every month.

 Parameters to be maintained

 - Order Fill Rate: It is the measure of orders that are met from the company stock at any given point.
 This does not deal with anything related to the manufacturing and generation of products and entirely depends upon the inventory on-hand.